FrankSu1996/VisuallyGraphic/README.md

 **Note**: In order to select weighted walls, you must select a weighted algorithm (Djikstra).

+Known bugs:
-Known bugs: There is currently a small bug regarding wall placements and start/finish node placements.
+  1. There is currently a small bug regarding wall placements and start/finish node placements.
 Sometimes, even when the left-mouse click is released, the onMouseUp() event listener is not firing properly.
 If this happens, simply click once anywhere.
 To avoid this, simply perform drag-and-drop operations slowly.
 Not sure why this is happening :(

-## Improvements:
-As this application is currently an active side project, the following are features to be implemented for the future:
-* Maze Generating algorithms: Currently working on Recursive Division Algorithm
+  2. Although The Recursive Division Maze algorithm looks like it's working, the implementation is not quite 100% correct, as there are some unreachable parts sometimes.
+Will try and fix in the future!